centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 This is possible using the **gear icon** next to Filter.
 You'll be able to:

 -   Save your current search as a new filter
--   Save the current filter so that it's updated using your current applied criterias
+-   Save the current filter so that it is updated using your current applied criterias
 -   Edit filters so that you can rename, re-order or delete them